AleMorales9011/ForgeWare/011-DBA/README.md

-# Design, Modelling And Deployment Of A MySql Database.
+# Design, Modelling, And Deployment Of A MySql Database.

 10 minutes

-Database are one of the core pilars of every `system architecture`.
-For the vast majority of `SAAS products`, a database is essential for storing, managing, and utilizing data effectively to deliver a valuable service to their users.
+Database are one of the core pillars of every `system architecture`.
+For most `SAAS products`, a database is essential for storing, managing, and utilizing data effectively to deliver a valuable service to their users.

 ## Table of Contents
 1. Prerequisites